Nomination Guide

 This packet will help guide you through the nomination process.

-Nominations are due on or before May 30, 2025.
+Nominations are due on or before June 1, 2026.

 Distinguished Awards

-Download Nomination Packet Submit Distinguished Award Nomination
+Submit Distinguished Award Nomination

 • H. Clifford Lee Lifetime Achievement Award

 This award is presented to an individual or couple who demonstrates a history of exceptional leadership in philanthropy.
-The recipient is personally active in philanthropy in the Central Florida community, and is instrumental in motivating others to be involved.
+The recipient is personally active in philanthropy in the Central Florida community and is instrumental in motivating others to be involved.

 Describe and verify the following:

-• Impact of long-standing direct gift support to the Central Florida community including examples of how they’ve solved organizational and community challenges
+• Impact of long-standing direct gift support to the Central Florida community including examples of how they’ve solved organizational and community challenges.

-• Historical summary of philanthropic service and achievements
+• Historical summary of philanthropic service and achievements.

-• How they motivate others to assume leadership roles and/or set an example for others to give of their time, talent and treasure
+• How they motivate others to assume leadership roles and/or set an example for others to give of their time, talent and treasure.

-• Demonstration of dynamic leadership inspiring others to engage in their own legacy of giving
+• Demonstration of dynamic leadership inspiring others to engage in their own legacy of giving.

 In memory of H. Clifford Lee, the Edyth Bush Charitable Foundation will give $10,000 to the charity of the recipient’s choice.